 The crisp air calls for fall baking.
-Now is the perfect time to take advantage of the fall harvest, especially the abundant apples, and create some delicious fall treats.
-While apples are available year-round.
-Freshly picked fall apples are the best.
+Now is the perfect time to take advantage of the fall harvest, especially the abundance of apples, and create some delicious fall treats.
+While apples are available year-round, freshly picked fall apples are the best.
 If you have the opportunity to go apple picking, do so.
 Not only is it a great fall activity, but you will have plenty of apples for fall baking.
 These apple oatmeal muffins are the perfect way to use up some apples.

 Between the apple base and the cinnamon highlight, it tastes like the perfect autumn day.
 Your house will smell wonderful as these muffins bake.
 It’s a great way to warm your home and heart.
 These deliciously filling muffins are the perfect addition to your fall baking.

 - 2 tsp baking soda